General Foundations of Algebra

 Introduction

-The Ontario Ministry of Education, in Paying Attention to Algebraic Reasoning K-12 (Ontario Ministry of Education, 2013), argues that "[a]lgebraic reasoning underpins all mathematical thinking, including arithmetic, because it allows us to explore the structure of mathematics.
+The Ontario Ministry of Education, in Paying Attention to Algebraic Reasoning K-12 (Ontario Ministry of Education, 2013), argues that 'algebraic reasoning underpins all mathematical thinking, including arithmetic, because it allows us to explore the structure of mathematics.
 We now recognize the importance of including algebraic reasoning in mathematics instruction from a very young age so that powerful mathematical ideas are accessible to all students.

 Everyone has the capacity to think algebraically because algebraic reasoning is essentially the way humans interact with the world.
-We look for patterns, pay attention to aspects of the pattern that are important, and then generalize from familiar to unfamiliar situations." (p.
+We look for patterns, pay attention to aspects of the pattern that are important, and then generalize from familiar to unfamiliar situations.' (p.
 3)

-It is by addressing concrete situations that students consolidate their understanding of the representations of a situation (words, terms of a growing pattern, graphical representation, table of values and equation) and formalize mathematical ideas using algebraic symbols (variables).
+It is by addressing concrete situations that students consolidate their understanding of the representations of a situation (words, terms of a growing pattern, graphical representation, table of values and equations) and formalize mathematical ideas using algebraic symbols (variables).

 Algebraic Reasoning